pocketgems/dynamodb/docs/dynamodb.md

 ```

 ## Repeated Reads
-By default, reading an item twice in a single transaction is treated as an
+By default, reading a row twice in a single transaction is treated as an
 exception.
 ```javascript
 await db.Transaction.run(async tx => {